jurca/dynamic-template/README.md

 A semi-formal API specification is in the `spec.ts` file.
 A partial polyfill (designed to demonstrate the concept) is in the `polyfill.ts` file.

-Should this proposal be accepted and the discussion would move forward, a more formal proposal should be created, along with a feature-full polyfill and a set of tests for verifying potential implementations in browsers.
+Should this proposal be accepted, and the discussion would move forward, a more formal proposal should be created, along with a feature-full polyfill and a set of tests for verifying potential implementations in browsers.